2023 Best Design & Applied Arts Schools in Indiana

 Top 10 Best Design & Applied Arts Schools

-Our analysis found University of Notre Dame to be the best school for design and applied arts students who want to pursue a degree in Indiana.
-Notre Dame is a fairly large private not-for-profit school located in the suburb of Notre Dame.
+Our 2023 rankings named University of Notre Dame the best school in Indiana for design and applied arts students.
+Notre Dame is a large private not-for-profit school located in the large suburb of Notre Dame.

 On average, design graduates from Notre Dame take out $19,000 in student loans while working on their degree.